DEAD SEA SCROLLS AND JUDAISM VS. CHRISTIANITY

 Figures 1 and 2.
 Figure 1 above is an image for Isaiah 7:14 from the first link on this page, Figure 2 below comes from the second link on this page.
 The words underlined on the gray version on Figure 2 have differences in spelling or word grouping from the Masoretic text.
 Figure 2 also shows how the Hebrew alphabet appears in Modern and Dead Sea texts.

-Although I have been a Modern Orthodox Jew for the past 23 years as of 2011, I was not always so.
+Although I have been a Modern Orthodox Jew for the past 26 years as of 2014, I was not always so.
 I was born into a Jewish home, and but I only had a bar mitzvah in a Conservative synagogue.
 Our affiliation with Judaism was, at best, for social rather than theological reasons.
-At the age of 17 I, had a friend, Mark Alterman, who tried to convert me to Christianity by using what he said was Jewish scripture from Isaiah 7:14.
+At the age of 17, I had a friend, Mark Alterman, who tried to convert me to Christianity by using what he said was Jewish scripture from Isaiah 7:14.
 Using a King James Version (KJV), he claimed that the verse predicted that a virgin would give birth to a child with the name Immanuel, which he translated as “God (El) with us (Immanu).”
 There is no state of being verb (is) in Hebrew.
 It must therefore be inserted by the translator, as appropriate, and therein, along with word (pronounced almah) translated as virgin by the KJV, lies an important beginning of the rift between our faiths.
 To Jews, the word almah means young woman, not virgin, although most young Jewish women, unless raped, were in Biblical times assumed to be virgins until they wed.
 However, seven centuries after Isaiah wrote the verse in question, when the mother of Jesus conceived, she was married to Joseph.
 As for the meaning of Immanel, Jew translate it as "God is with us."
 This has a very different meaning than God with us, especially when translating the meaning of a person's name.
 With the verb included, we have the battle cry of Gustavus Adolphus during the Thirty Years War.
 Without the verb we have the birth of a Divine being, something that would plainly be blasphemy for a Jewish prophet to write about.
 Note that in the Dead Sea Isaiah scroll, the name Immanuel appears as one word, whereas in the Masoretic text shown under it on the first figure - it is two words.

 Figure 3: Comparison of the word for VIRGIN in ISAIAH 62:5 with the word in question in ISAIAH 7:14.